ryanloveriner/ryanloveriner/README.md

-## Hello! 👋 My name is Ryan, and I'm a junior Data Analyst.
+## Hello! 👋 My name is Ryan Love-Riner, and I'm a junior Data Analyst.
 ## I work for a specialty coffee roasting company, developing data visualizations and statistical models using R, SQL, and Excel to improve our roasting quality and consistency and to drive key business insights.
 ## I'm also developing skills in Tableau and Power BI in order to continue improving our program, which sources, stores, roasts, packages, and sells over 50,000 pounds of specialty coffee a year.
 ## You can find me on Linkedin at www.linkedin.com/in/ryan-love-riner